 Unfortunately, there's no cure for most forms of arthritis.
 The goal of treatment is to reduce symptoms of pain and inflammation with the help of exercise programs, physiotherapy, and medications.

 There are things everyone can do today to prevent the possibility of OA later in life.
 The most important change you can make is to maintain a healthy weight to limit stress on the joints.
-Studies have shown that a weight gain of only 10 to 20 extra pounds in early adulthood increases wear and tear on the shock-absorbing cartilage in joints and can lead to serious joint damage in the long run.
+Gaining an extra 10 to 20 pounds in early adulthood often increases wear and tear on the shock-absorbing cartilage in joints and can lead to serious joint damage in the long run.
 Avoiding repetitive movements over long periods of time can help, but if repetitive motions are part of a job or leisure activities, proper training is important.
-Do daily stretching exercises.
+Daily stretching exercises may help with this.

 If someone has a traumatic injury to a joint, they need medical care and rehabilitation to avoid further damage.
 Talk to a doctor about the proper use of ice, rest, heating pads, hot water bottles, and hot baths for treating any injury.